Friction in Stochastic Inflation

 Let us remark that, in the aforementioned stochastic $\delta N$-formalism, the number of {\efolds} is counted forward, from an initial field state $\phizero$ to the end of quantum diffusion at $\phiqw$.
 In spite of its name, it therefore shares more resemblances with the so-called forward $\delta n$-formalism rather than with the genuine classical $\delta N$-formalism~\cite{Cruces:2025typ}.
 Indeed, curvature perturbations, as measured by observers attached to the end of inflation hypersurfaces, are given by the fluctuations of the number of {\efolds} counted backward, namely from the end of inflation to the initial state~\cite{Sasaki:1998ug}.
-For instance, one can use the (backward) formalism to recover that the squeezed bispectrum measured by local observers exactly vanishes for single-field inflation~\cite{Tada:2016pmk}.
-Most of the time, these subtleties can be ignored as, in both schemes, the differences in {\efold} numbers are tracing the differences in $\zeta$.
-This is particularly true in the context of PBH where the formation criteria are associated with the compaction function which involves differential operators acting on $\zeta$~\cite{Shibata:1999zs, Musco:2018rwt, Harada:2024trx}.
+For instance, one can use the (backward) formalism to recover that the squeezed bispectrum measured by local observers exactly vanishes for single-field inflation whereas the forward approach predicts that it scales as $1-n_\mathrm{S}$~\cite{Tada:2016pmk}.
+In the cases where quantum effects are sub-dominant, the differences remain small, but are they when quantum diffusion is important?
 Another remark concerns the value of $\Nflat$.
 In practical applications, stochastic effects usually occur on top of a classical trajectory, and, in these situations, $\Nflat$ is taken as the classical number of {\efolds}.
 An exception to this case is the quantum well where the potential is exactly flat, but bounded~\cite{Pattison:2017mbe}.